How Much Life Insurance Do I Need in Delaware?

 Calculate your life insurance needs based on your income, debts, family situation, and state-specific costs like college tuition and cost of living.

 Delaware has a lower cost of living than the national average (0% below the national baseline).
-A common starting point is 10-12 times annual income, adjusted for Delaware's costs, outstanding debts, and number of dependents.
+A common starting point is 10-12 times annual income, plus outstanding debts, education funding at Delaware college costs, and final expenses, minus existing coverage.
 The calculator above provides a personalized estimate based on the DIME method (Debt, Income, Mortgage, Education).

 No. Delaware does not have a state estate tax or inheritance tax.
 Only the federal estate tax applies, and with the current exemption at $15 million per person (2026), most Delaware families will not owe estate tax.
 For most households, life insurance planning focuses on income replacement and debt coverage rather than tax mitigation.
 Verify with the Delaware death tax calculator.

 Delaware's cost of living index is 1.00 (where 1.00 is the national average).
 This means a family in Delaware can maintain a similar standard of living with about 0% less than the national average.
-The calculator adjusts income replacement based on this index.
+The calculator bases income replacement on actual income — which already reflects local costs — and shows this index for context alongside Delaware-specific college and tax figures.

 The beneficiary designation on the policy — not a will or trust — determines who receives life insurance proceeds.
 State laws on divorce revocation, spousal consent, and per stirpes defaults vary and can affect the outcome.
 Outdated designations remain in effect regardless of other estate planning documents.
 Check Delaware's rules with the Delaware beneficiary checker.